-No. Criterion Description of Comparator Group Committee Consideration 4 Market Cap Screen 1 Industry Metals Streaming • Include direct competitors that are obvious peers to the Company Exclude direct competitors that are too large or small compared to Company 2 Competition for Talent Mining Producers • Include companies that are within the mining sector, but that are not direct competitors First apply +/- 50% as screen.
-After application of Business Model criterion, include next closest in size • These companies would represent the most significant competitors with respect to attracting and retaining talent until comparator group reaches 15 • Preference to include Vancouver based companies 3 Business Model Other Commodity Streaming • Companies should employ the same business model but may be in different sector Apply +/- 50% as screen • Consider if other companies have used Company as a comparator
+No. Criterion Description of Comparator Group Coi mmittee Consideration 4 Market Cap Screen 1 Industry Metals Streaming • Include direct competitors that are obvious peers to the Company Exclude direct competitors that are too large or small compared to Company 2 Competition for Talent Mining Producers • Include companies that are within the mining sector, but that are not direct competitors These companies would represent the First apply +/- 50% as screen.
+After application of Business Model criterion, include next closest in size until comparator group reaches 15 • most significant competitors with respect to attracting and retaining talent • Preference to include Vancouver based companies 3 Business Model Other Commodity Streaming • Companies should employ the same business model but may be in different sector Apply +/- 50% as screen • Consider if other companies have used Company as a comparator

-As a result of these methods and parameters, the Human Resources Committee adopted the following comparator group (the "Comparator Group") for the purposes of benchmarking and determining salaries, long-term awards and bonuses in respect of the 2022 year:
+As a result of these methods and parameters, the Human Resources Committee adopted the following comparator group (the "Comparator Group") for the purposes of benchmarking and determining salaries, long-term awards and bonuses in respect of the 2023 year: